ParkinsonLab/MetaPro_tutorial/README.md

 **Note**
 The purpose of this tutorial is to demonstrate MetaPro's various steps.
 The pipeline is fully capable of running all of the steps without the intervention of the user beyond an initial call to the program.
 If you wish to simply use MetaPro, do not use the --tutorial option.
+This tutorial also assumes that the pipeline files are contained in a directory

 ## Preliminaries